LauMontironi/LauMontironi/README.md

 # 💻 About Me :
 🔭 I’m currently working on my blog page : I'll tell you when it's ready

-🌱 I’m currently learning : Javascript 🧠👩‍💻
+🌱 I’m currently learning : Python 🧠👩‍💻

 👯 I’m looking for a new job oportunity